Where to Buy Miso Paste and Find it in the Grocery Store

 Miso paste can go bad.
-But it has a pretty good shelf-life.
-As long as you’re storing it correctly and using it in about a year, it’s unlikely to become unusable.
+But it has a pretty good shelf life.
+As long as you’re storing it correctly and using it within a year of purchase, it’s unlikely to become unusable.

-The longer you keep your miso paste, the more it ferments (because it’s alive)!
-So that could lead to some flavor changes.
+The longer you keep your miso paste, the more it ferments because it’s alive.
+So that could lead to some delightful flavor changes.

 What Does Miso Paste Smell Like?

-Most people find that miso paste does smell a bit funky.
-This is because of the fermentation.
-But don’t be deterred- it’s normal!
-You may also note that it smells like yeast, which is because of fermentation due to the koji fungus.
+Most people find that miso paste does smell a bit funky because it is a fermented food.
+But don’t be deterred; it’s normal.
+You may also note that it smells like yeast because of fermentation due to the koji fungus.

 - 8 Best Substitutes for Gochugaru